Meticore is a dietary supplement which claims to cause weight loss by increasing core body temperature.

 It’s unclear why these associations were selected, but it’s likely because some of the ingredients used in Meticore were referenced by these associations.
 That does not infer a recommendation of Meticore by any of these associations.

-If a supplement company uses Vitamin C in their formulations, it doesn't mean they can claim that the Council for Responsible Nutrition backs their product just because it has studied Vitamin C. It’s a totally unrelated organization.
+If a supplement company uses Vitamin C in their formulations, it doesn't mean they can claim that the Council for Responsible Nutrition backs their product just because that organization has studied Vitamin C.

 We believe that the Federal Trade Commission (FTC) should look into this practice for potential false advertising.

 Our Clean Weight Loss Picks

 There are food-based nutrients which have been shown in medical studies to be effective for weight loss.

 Dietary fiber was shown in a medical review published in The Journal of Nutrition to cause 16 pounds of weight loss in 6 months when combined with moderate caloric restriction (750 calories per day below baseline).

 Supergut Fiber Mix is our top fiber supplement, because it contains three different types of fiber powder, and retails for only $1.75 per serving at a subscription rate.

 MCT oil was shown in a meta-study to cause more than one pound of weight loss over 10 weeks.
 This equates to potential annualized weight loss of 6 pounds per year with less than one tablespoon's worth of MCT oil per day.